ANNUAL ALLIANCE REPORT

 - A two-hour program was provided to Latino construction workers, addressing the impending changes to the Residential Construction requirements.
 The Juan Diego Center publicized this training in their newsletter and posted fliers throughout the businesses in the community.
 The program was presented in Spanish to a standing room only crowd.

 The intention is to continue providing (4) sessions per year to the students of the Microbusiness Program, and to develop and present training on emerging issues or special interest topics on an as-needed basis.
-The alliance will be renewed and a draft agreement has been approved by the Regional Solicitor and is waiting for signatures.

 For more information, contact the Office of Outreach Services and Alliances at 201-693-2340 or go to www.osha.gov.Back to Top